Halim Perdanakusuma International Airport

-Halim Perdanakusuma International Airport is an international airport in Jakarta, Indonesia.
-Halim Perdanakusuma International Airport serves as Jakarta’s secondary airport, complementing the larger Soekarno-Hatta International Airport in Tangerang.
-Although designated as an international airport, it primarily handles domestic flights.
+Halim Perdanakusuma International Airport is an international airport serving Jakarta, the capital city of Indonesia.
+The airport is named after Halim Perdanakusuma (1922–1947), an Indonesian Air Force officer and a recognized national hero of Indonesia.
 Located in East Jakarta near the border with Bekasi, West Java, the airport lies approximately 12 kilometers (7.5 miles) from Jakarta’s city center.
-It is named after Halim Perdanakusuma, an Indonesian Air Force officer and national hero of Indonesia.
-The airport currently functions as a secondary hub for Batik Air and Citilink, and also handles other charter, VIP and other non-commercial flights.
+It serves as the city’s secondary airport, complementing the larger Soekarno–Hatta International Airport in Tangerang.
+Although designated as an international airport, Halim Perdanakusuma International Airport primarily handles domestic flights, with international flights mostly limited to cargo and non-commercial flights.
+It functions as a secondary hub for airlines such as Batik Air and Citilink, providing connections to several major Indonesian cities including Surabaya, Denpasar, Padang, and Pekanbaru.
+In addition, the airport also accommodates charter flights, VIP operations, and other non-commercial aviation services.